singh-man/books/crackingTheCoding/16_moderate.md

 ```
 Figuring out the runtime here takes a bit of calculation.

 Observe that reducing a by half takes O(log a) work.
 Why?
-For each round of "reduce a by half", the abso­lute values of a and delta always add up to the same number.
+For each round of "reduce a by half", the absolute values of a and delta always add up to the same number.
 The values of delta and a will converge at a/2.
 Since delta is being doubled each time, it will take O(log a) steps to reach half of a.

 We do O(log a) rounds.